-Applied Liquid Polymer Systems, Inc has been in the business of Commercial and Residential concrete restoration, repairs and waterproofing since 1977.
+Applied Liquid Polymer Systems, Inc has been in the business for a while now.

 We specialize in epoxy injection of structural-strength low-viscosity epoxy resins for bonding of cracked, delaminated, and spalled concrete.
 This process also works extremely wellh2 in repairing damaged wood members, such as glue-lam beams and wood trusses.